saurabhrpi/my-version-of-lsh/README.md

 In the honor of the original author, the name has been kept as is.

 It demonstrates the basics of how a shell works.
 That is: read, parse, fork, exec, and wait.
+To know more about these system calls, please click [here](https://en.wikipedia.org/wiki/System_call).

 Since the purpose is to create a simple shell, it has the following limitations: